 “Falls in older adults are mostly due to balance issues, so doing what you can to help improve your balance is important,” said Kathleen Martin, trauma director for UCHealth in northern Colorado.

-Exercise to improve your balance and strength
+Exercise to improve balance issues and strength muscles

 “A lot of people become sedentary because they are in pain,” Martin said.
-“But balance can be helped by increasing flexibility, which increases the blood supply to the muscles and that increases the blood supply to the bones.
+“But balance issues can be helped by increasing flexibility, which increases the blood supply to the muscles and that increases the blood supply to the bones.
 So, movement can in fact help with pain.”

 “You don’t have to exercise like you did when you were young; you don’t have to go for a run,” Martin said.
 “But don’t be scared to exercise.
 Getting into the water is a great, no-impact way to move, and there are lots of classes offered through recreation centers and UCHealth.”